 In some cases when a TXT value for DKIM is added, it can contain spaces.
 Always make sure that the record for insertion doesn't have any spaces.
 Sometimes host panels tend to add additional symbols like '' '', if you see that these symbols or any other symbols are added please delete them, so authentication would be correct.

-2. Check the TXT name for DKIM and try several additional options
+Check several TXT name options for DKIM

 When adding a TXT name please check and try several combinations of the name.
 Every host panel is different, therefore they have mismatched settings for the TXT name.